Koenkk/zigbee2mqtt.io/docs/guide/usage/groups.md

 ## Adding a specific endpoint

-In case you want to add a device to a group with multiple endpoints, e.g. a QBKG03LM with 2 buttons you can specify it by adding the endpoint name to the `DEVICE` in the request payload in the format of `DEVICE/ENDPOINT`.
-Example request payload `{"group":"my_group","device":"my_switch/right"}`.
+In case you want to add a device to a group with multiple endpoints, e.g. a QBKG03LM with 2 buttons, you can specify it with the request payload `{"group": GROUP, "device": DEVICE, "endpoint": ENDPOINT}` where `ENDPOINT` is the desired endpoint name or ID.
+Example request payload `{"group":"my_group","device":"my_switch","endpoint":"right"}`.